artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/hw3/homework3.md

 1. **[1 point]** Approximately how long did you spend on this assignment?

-2. **[2 point]** Which aspects of this assignment did you find most challenging?
+2. **[2 points]** Which aspects of this assignment did you find most challenging?
 Were there any significant stumbling blocks?

-3. **[2 point]**  Which aspects of this assignment did you like?
+3. **[2 points]**  Which aspects of this assignment did you like?
 Is there anything you would have changed?